Hamed Shami

-Hamed Shami Zaher (born 13 November 1984) is a Qatari footballer of Sudanese origin who is a defender for Al Gharrafa.
+Hamed Shami Zaher (born 13 November 1984) is a Qatari footballer who is a defender for Al Gharrafa.
 He is a member of the Qatar national football team.

 Career

 Shami played with Al Gharafa from the age of 9, eventually breaking into the first team in 1999.
 In 2011, he personally received a formal offer to play for Saudi's Al Nassr FC from the chairman, Prince Faisal Bin Turki Bin Nasser.